What are your rates and typical turnaround time?

 My schedule is often very hectic, so rush work is evaluated on a case-by-case basis.
 The rates for rush work are 50% higher than the rates for projects with a standard turnaround time.

-Creating high quality, in-depth content is time-consuming.
+Creating high quality content takes time and a keen attention to detail.
 It takes time to conduct research on the topic, industry, and audience.
-It also takes time to ensure that the content is well written with impeccable spelling and grammar.
+It also takes time to ensure that the content is well written, authoritative, and accurate.

 I prefer to have an adequate amount of time for each project so that I'm able to do my best work.